mjaimin/DesignPatterns/OOAD/OOConcepts/Rules of Design.md

-Rules of Design

 # Rules of Design #

-**Make sure that the problem is well-defined**
+## Make sure that the problem is well-defined ##

-- All design criteria, requirements, and constraints, should be enumerated before a design is started.
++ All design criteria, requirements, and constraints, should be enumerated before a design is started.
-- This may require a “spiral model” approach.
++ This may require a “spiral model” approach.

-**What comes before how**
+## What comes before how ##

-- i.e., define the service to be performed at every level of abstraction before deciding which structures should be used to realize the services.
++ i.e., define the service to be performed at every level of abstraction before deciding which structures should be used to realize the services.

-**Separate orthogonal concerns**
+## Separate orthogonal concerns ##

-- Do not connect what is independent.
++ Do not connect what is independent.
-- Important at many levels and phases...
++ Important at many levels and phases...

-**Design external functionality before internal functionality.**
+## Design external functionality before internal functionality ##

-- First consider the solution as a black-box and decide how it should interact with its environment.
++ First consider the solution as a black-box and decide how it should interact with its environment.
-- Then decide how the black-box can be internally organized.
++ Then decide how the black-box can be internally organized.
 Likely it consists of smaller black-boxes that can be refined in a similar fashion.

-**Keep it simple**
+## Keep it simple ##

-- Fancy designs are buggier than simple ones; they are harder to implement, harder to verify, and often less efficient.
++ Fancy designs are buggier than simple ones; they are harder to implement, harder to verify, and often less efficient.
-- Problems that appear complex are often just simple problems huddled together.
++ Problems that appear complex are often just simple problems huddled together.
-- Our job as designers is to identify the simpler problems, separate them, and then solve them individually.
++ Our job as designers is to identify the simpler problems, separate them, and then solve them individually.

-**Work at multiple levels of abstraction**
+## Work at multiple levels of abstraction ##

-- Good designers must be able to move between various levels of abstraction quickly and easily
++ Good designers must be able to move between various levels of abstraction quickly and easily

-**Design for extensibility**
+## Design for extensibility ##

-- A good design is “open-ended,” i.e., easily extendible.
++ A good design is “open-ended,” i.e., easily extendible.
-- A good design solves a class of problems rather than a single instance.
++ A good design solves a class of problems rather than a single instance.
-- Do not introduce what is immaterial.
++ Do not introduce what is immaterial.
-- Do not restrict what is irrelevant.
++ Do not restrict what is irrelevant.

-**Use rapid prototyping when applicable**
+## Use rapid prototyping when applicable ##

-- Before implementing a design, build a high-level prototype and verify that the design criteria are met.
++ Before implementing a design, build a high-level prototype and verify that the design criteria are met.

-**Details should depend upon abstractions**
+## Details should depend upon abstractions ##

-- Abstractions should not depend upon details
++ Abstractions should not depend upon details
-- Principle of Dependency Inversion
++ Principle of Dependency Inversion

-**When crossing between two different paradigms, build an interface layer that separates the two**
+## When crossing between two different paradigms, build an interface layer that separates the two ##

-- Don’t pollute one side with the paradigm of the other
++ Don’t pollute one side with the paradigm of the other

-**Software entities (classes, modules, etc) should be open for extension, but closed for modification**
+## Software entities (classes, modules, etc) should be open for extension, but closed for modification ##

-- The Open/Closed principle – Bertrand Meyer
++ The Open/Closed principle – Bertrand Meyer

-**Derived classes must usable through the base class interface without the need for the user to know the difference**
+## Derived classes must usable through the base class interface without the need for the user to know the difference ##

-- The Liskov Substitution Principle
++ The Liskov Substitution Principle